tytydraco/yessleep/out/I_got_a_job_as_a_security_guard_at_a_lab_The_only_rule_is_to_let_no_one_in_or_out.md

 Dr. Mary had hired me for a simple position with good pay.
 I’d be the night security guard for her private lab.

 It was located just outside town, in an area full of abandoned buildings, the kind of place where you’d expect no one to ask questions.
-I figured she valued discretion.

-I arrived at 7 p.m. sharp, and she was expecting me in front of the door.
+I arrived at 7 p.m. sharp, and she was waiting in front of the door.

 “The rules are simple,” she said, her tone strict.
 “And I suggest you write them down, because we’ve had issues with the previous guard.
 No one enters the lab unless I’m here.
 And no one leaves either.”